 If your hair is shedding, don’t add self-inflicted damage to the mix.
 Treat it like fine silk, not a battle zone.

-If Ozempic is triggering hair loss, don’t panic—it’s temporary.
-The key to recovery is tackling the root cause—whether it’s nutrient depletion, hormonal shifts, or stress overload.
+If Ozempic is making your hair fall out, don’t panic, it’s temporary.
+The key to recovery is tackling the root cause, whether it’s nutrient depletion, hormonal shifts, or stress overload.

 Conclusion